Arctic Council: Geographical disputes

-Looking at these two different perspectives, some suggest that the Arctic Council should expand its role by including peace and security issues as its agenda.
-A 2010 survey showed that large majorities of respondents in Norway, Canada, Finland, Iceland, and Denmark were very supportive on the issues of an Arctic nuclear-weapons free zone.
-Although only a small majority of Russian respondents supported such measures, more than 80 percent of them agreed that the Arctic Council should cover peace-building issues.
-Paul Berkman suggests that solving security matters in the Arctic Council could save members the much larger amount of time required to reach a decision in United Nations.
-However, as of June 2014, military security matters are often avoided.
-The focus on science and resource protection and management is seen as a priority, which could be diluted or strained by the discussion of geopolitical security issues.

 Reactions to Russia’s invasion of Ukraine

 The Arctic Council faced an unprecedented challenge in 2022 following the Russian invasion of Ukraine.
 In response, the Council’s seven other member states condemned the invasion, halting cooperative projects involving Russia and effectively freezing much of the Council’s multilateral work.
 This response highlighted deeper divisions between Russia and the Western bloc within the Council, straining the inclusivity that had previously characterized its operations.

 Despite these challenges, the Council successfully transitioned its chairmanship from Russia to Norway in 2023, demonstrating its capacity to maintain institutional continuity under difficult circumstances.
+This was in part due to the Council’s soft nature as a consensus seeking forum.
+Because there were no legal obligations requiring a full suspension.
+Rather it allowed diplomatic channels to stay open and for dialogue to continue.
+This aided the eventual re-opening.

 However, relations with Russia within the Council remain strained, and questions persist about how the Council will navigate its relationship with Russia moving forward.
 This period has underscored the increasing relevance of geopolitical considerations in the Council’s operations.
 While originally focused on environmental protection and sustainable development, the Arctic Council now finds itself grappling with the broader realities of global power politics and their impact on regional governance.

 Observer status and geopolitical tensions

+The increase in the number of observer states has drawn attention to other national interests, including economic and security issues.
+Observers have demonstrated their interests in the Arctic region.
+For example, China has explicitly shown its desire to extract natural resources in Greenland.
+The increasing amount of actors who hold strong interests in the Arctic region has challenged the Arctic Council’s role as the central regional forum for governing the Arctic.
+With the introduction of more observer states, including non-Arctic ones, the region is changing from one based on soft regionalism into a global clash of national interests.

 The observer status system within the Arctic Council has increasingly become a source of geopolitical tension.
 Observers include non-Arctic states such as China, Japan, and South Korea, alongside intergovernmental and non-governmental organizations.
 China’s inclusion as a permanent observer in 2013 sparked significant debate among member states.
 While observers lack decision-making power, their participation has raised concerns about the influence of powerful non-Arctic actors on the Council’s governance.
+This challenges the Council and its role, as it must balance relations inside and outside the Council.

 China’s growing interest in Arctic resources and shipping routes has fueled broader strategic concerns.
 Some opinions view its participation as a necessary step toward fostering international cooperation, while others see it as a potential risk to Arctic sovereignty.
 These tensions reflect the challenge of balancing inclusivity with the need to safeguard regional interests, a dynamic that has become increasingly prominent in the Council’s activities.